burespe1/semantic-dictionary/drafts/DR_EU_2024-490/information-service-where-and-how-to-buy-tickets-for-scheduled-transport-including-retail-channels-fulfilment-methods-payment-me.md

 subcategory: Information service
 ---

-**Information service – _where and how to buy tickets for scheduled transport, including retail channels, fulfilment methods, payment methods_** the minimum set of information required for describing the way of purchasing a ticket for scheduled transport modes, demand responsive modes, including the location as well as the supported payment and fulfilment methods.

 >This data category encompasses information about different retail channels where tickets can be purchased (e.g., online, ticket desks), different fulfilment methods (e.g., pick up from a designated location) and accepted payment methods for purchasing a ticket (e.g., credit/debit cards, cash).